On optimizing discrete Morse functions: The Cohen-Macaulay property for the poset of partitions into permutation cycles

 \proof This is immediate for intervals $(x,y)$ with $y\ne \hat{1}$, since then we have an interval in the partition lattice, and the first coordinate gives an EL-labelling in which all label sequences have equal content.
 If $y=\hat{1}$, then the saturated chains with smallest content are those whose coatom is the lexicographically smallest permutation $\pi $ obtainable by shuffling together the cycles in $x$.
 Each such saturated chain has label set $\{ (i,\pi )| 2\le i\le n\}$, i.e. with second coordinate fixed as $\pi $.
 The lexicographically smallest saturated chain on our interval is the unique increasing chain with this content, implying the result. \EOP

 Next we characterize the minimal skipped intervals.
-Recall that a saturated chain contributes a critical cell to the order complex if and only if its interval system covers all ranks, so we will some also characterize which saturated chains contribute critical cells.

-There are choices for how to list the elements of a cycle, resulting from our ability to cyclically shift elements of the cycle; by convention, we list cycle elements in the order they will eventually appear in a coatom of the saturated chain being considered.
+Recall that a saturated chain contributes a critical cell if and only if its interval system covers all ranks, so we also characterize which saturated chains contribute critical cells.
+By convention, list the elements of a cycle in the order in which they eventually appear in a coatom of the saturated chain being considered.